tejv/USBCx/README.md

 Advanced options - xScope
 --------------------------------------------------------------------------------
 1. xScope captures CC1/CC2/VBUS voltages and VBUS current at 1000 samples/second.
+2. xScope will be populated when capture is stopped.
-2. Click on a particular message will move xscope to window which contains that messsage.
+3. Click on a particular message will move xscope to window which contains that messsage.
+   To know where message lies.
+Enable start time in packet window by clicking + sign in top right corner.
+   Then start time can be related to graph x axis.
-3. Use next/previous buttons in side pane to move through graphs.
+4. Use next/previous buttons in side pane to move through graphs.
-4. Delta X, Delta Y are difference between last 2 mouse clicks on xScope canvas.
+5. Delta X, Delta Y are difference between last 2 mouse clicks on xScope canvas.
+6. Mouse wheel will change resolution.

 --------------------------------------------------------------------------------
 GUI Controls